Frequently Asked Questions

 When should I switch from top-watering to bottom-watering?

 The exception: if you notice dry spots on the surface after switching to bottom-water, a quick targeted mist on those areas is fine.
-The goal is to keep the medium consistently moist—not waterlogged—throughout the entire grow cycle.
+The goal is to keep the medium consistently moist, not waterlogged, throughout the entire grow cycle.

 How do I prepare coco coir bricks for microgreens?

 If the coco coir feels too wet after rehydrating, squeeze out excess water before adding it to your trays.
 Overly wet coco coir is one of the most common causes of mold and damping off for new growers.
-Spread it evenly in your tray to a depth of about 1 inch, lightly tamp it flat, and you're ready to seed.
+Spread it evenly in your tray to a depth of about 1 inch, lightly tamp it flat, and you are ready to seed.

 What about burlap, biostrate, and terrafibre grow mats?